fordee/shotty/README.md

 ## About

 An AWS utility that manages EC2 instances.
-Groups of instances can be handled together with the tag Project:<name>.
+Groups of instances can be handled together with tag Project tags on your EC2 instances.

 ## Configuration